-The uniformity of the challenge aerosol concentration across the test rig cross section shall be determined by a nine-point traverse in the 650 mm \times 650 mm (25,6" \times 25,5") test rig immediately upstream of the test device location using the grid points as shown in Figure 3.
+The uniformity of the challenge aerosol concentration across the test rig cross section shall be determined by a nine-point traverse in the 650 mm \times 650 mm (25,6" \times 25,6") test rig immediately upstream of the test device location using the grid points as shown in Figure 3.

-The traverse measurements shall be performed at air flow rates of 4250, 6000 and 8000 m3/h.
+The traverse measurements shall be performed at air flow rates of 4 250, 6 000 and 8 000 m 3 /h (or the maximum design flow rate for the test rig).
 The traverse shall be made by repositioning a single probe to maintain the same sample line configuration for each of the nine grid points.
-The inlet nozzle of the sample probe shall be a tapered sharp edged sample probe and meet the requirements of 6.4.1 for isokinetic sampling at $4250 \text{ m}^3/\text{h}$.
+The inlet nozzle of the sample probe shall be a tapered sharp edged sample probe and meet the requirements of 6.4.1 for isokinetic sampling at 4 250 m 3 /h.
 This same inlet nozzle diameter shall be used at all air flow rates.